Language

 • Average annual snowfall: 6.5 feet/2 meters

-Thredbo is another large resort, and no list of Australian ski resorts would be complete without it.
+Thredbo is another large resort, and no list would be complete without it.
 Located in the Snowy Mountains near Perisher – and around a five-hour drive from Sydney – Thredbo is a great bet and one of the most accessible ski resorts for people flying into the country.
 Accommodation is plentiful, with lots of hotels, lodges, and apartments catering to both the luxury and the casual ends of the spectrum.

 Like Perisher, a wide range of terrain is available for all levels of riders, making it an ideal place to learn to ski or to improve your skills.
 There’s also advanced skiing.
 Trails like Cannonball offer steep sections – ready for you to ride full throttle.
 Hop on a guided backcountry tour from Thredbo, too.
 It’s awesome for swerving the crowds, as Thredbo can get busy during high season and weekends.